VNPTSmartCA/android-deeplink-sdk-example/README.md

 }
 ```

-***Step 4:*** Init transaction required info as clientId and tranId, then connect to VNPT SmartCA App
+***Step 4:*** Initialize transaction required info as clientId and tranId, then connect to VNPT SmartCA App

 ```java